TalaoDAO/oidc4vc-server/docs/source/api.rst

 Your company is appointed as a referent to issue certificates to this company.
 Your company is apointed as a partner to access all data without any new user authorization.
-User Identity username/password are sent by email to user.
+User Identity username/password are sent by email to user by default,  Setup "send_email" to False to disable.
 Return JSON with did (sub) and username.

 Scope required : client:create:identity